 Our Trustees are from various backgrounds with complementary skills that make a great working team.
 We all have a common goal and are committed to ensuring that Gaddesden Place RDA continues to thrive and provide a unique experience for all our riders.

-Cathy has been a volunteer for 15 years, and an instructor for 11 years.
-She joined the trustees in 2011 and has been Chair from 2012-2018.
-Cathy said that "being an instructor means that I can enjoy seeing our riders benefit first hand, from their riding, and see their smiles!
-I was honoured to be the Chair of Gaddesden Place and am very pleased with the progress of moving it upwards and on wards for the future."
+Cathy has been a volunteer for 15 years and an instructor for 11 years.
+She joined the trustees in 2011 and was Chair from 2012-2018.
+Cathy said that "being an instructor means that I can enjoy seeing our riders benefit first hand from their riding and see their smiles!
+I was honoured to be the Chair of Gaddesden Place and am very pleased with the progress of moving it upwards and onwards for the future."

 Secretary: Anne Nudd

-Jean runs a financial services company and for leisure rides her horse Clover in Ashridge, wher she lives.
-She became a volunteer in 2015, "I had been thinking of getting involved for some while and having met all our lovely riders and volunteers I can't understand why it took me so long and urge eveyone to get involved"
+Jean runs a financial services company and for leisure rides her horse Clover in Ashridge where she lives.
+She became a volunteer in 2015, "I had been thinking of getting involved for some while and having met all our lovely riders and volunteers I can't understand why it took me so long and urge everyone to get involved"

 Being a games maker at The London 2012 Olympic Games was the catalyst for Karen to continue volunteering and together with her love of horses, this led her to RDA.
 She works with the horses and the riders as a volunteer - and in 2013 also became a trustee where she helps in all aspects of the Centre’s challenging fundraising and social media programme.